An Unusual Orthodoxy

 In 1959, the Cathedral of Our Savior in New York City was sold to the Lincoln Center for the Performing Arts.
 Bishop Gregory moved the congregation to a church in Dobbs Ferry, New York.
 Bishop John moved to Florida where Three Hierarchs Seminary was established as well as the Church of St. John Chrysostom in Maitland, Florida.

-A generous donation was made by the EOCCIA toward the construction of St. Francis Chapel at St. Francis of the Woods, but St. Francis of the Woods has always been an independent ecumenical church and nonprofit organization, governed by a Board of Directors.
-We don't pretend that our history makes us important or gives us canonical legitimacy within the Eastern Orthodox Church.
-But our history provides an inseverable link to this ancient tradition.
+A generous donation was made by the EOCCIA for the construction of St. Francis Chapel, but St. Francis of the Woods has always been an independent nonprofit organization, governed by a Board of Directors.
+We don't pretend that our history makes us "canonical" within the Eastern Orthodox Church.
+Our history makes us unique and provides an inseverable link to this ancient mystical tradition.

 At St. Francis of the Woods, our vision is to build a radically inclusive ecumenical community united in the healing work of love and service to one another, to the Creator, and to this land, by reflecting Franciscan ideals and honoring our roots in Eastern Orthodoxy.
 Everyone is welcome here.